Fever in Children

 In general, the younger the child, the sicker looking the child and/or the longer the fever persists, the higher the chance of a bacterial infection.
 Also as important as the degree of fever is how a febrile child generally looks.
 A sick looking child with a low fever may be more ill than a very well, active child with a higher fever.

 There are 3 ways to take a child's temperature:

-recommended for children less than 5 years of age
+- Oral(by mouth): recommended for children older than 5 years of age

 What is the normal body temperature?